-- 1 In the Administration Console, select the Roles and Tasks view from the iManager view bar. - 2 (Optional) If you want to create a container for your delegated administrators, click Directory Administration > Create Object, then create a container for the administrators. - 3 To create the users, click Users > Create User and create user accounts for your delegated administrators. - 4 Return to the Access Manager view, then click Administrators in the Access Manager menu. - 5 Select the component you want to assign a user to manage.
+- 1 In the Administration Console, select the Roles and Tasks view from the iManager view bar. - 2 (Optional) If you want to create a container for your delegated administrators, click Directory Administration > Create Object, then create a container for the administrators. - 3 To create the users, click Users > Create User and create user accounts for your delegated administrators.
+You can create the users based on the delegatedusers or policyviewusers context.
+For more information on Creating Users, see Section 1.5.7, "Creating Users," on page 27. - 4 Return to the Access Manager view, then click Administrators in the Access Manager menu. - 5 Select the component you want to assign a user to manage.